blaenk/site/content/notes/scala.md

 } with RationalTrait
 ```

-The other way to solve this problem is using lazy `val`s, which defers the evaluation of the `val`'s expression until the first time it the `val` is used, much like in Haskell.
+The other way to solve this problem is using lazy `val`s, which defers the evaluation of the `val`'s expression until the first time it the `val` is used.

 ``` scala
 trait LazyRationalTrait {